Printers / Mobile / Screenreaders

 Land Use Planimetric Maps (Bureau of Land Management)

-These primarily cover the western United States where the Bureau of Land Management maintains federal land.
-These maps are usually drawn to the standard 30x60 minute quadrangles favored by the USGS.
+This series covers areas of the western United States where the Bureau of Land Management maintains federal land.
+These maps are usually drawn to the USGS's standard 30x60 minute quadrangles, and show both physical ownership and mineral right ownership of all lands.

 These maps are based upon the 7.5-minute topographic map series (see above), and are essentially topographic maps with added detail regarding the national forest areas surveyed.
 These maps have now been discontinued as a standalone series are being replaced by topographic maps that combine the details of both series.